 Caravaggio’s Seven Works of Mercy is an oil painting that was completed in 1607.
 The work shows a set of compassionate acts that humans can perform for one another.
 These works were central to the mission statement of the confraternity the work was commissioned for.

 Michelangelo da Merisi, has always been referred to as Caravaggio, the town he was from.

 Caravaggio was by all accounts an angry, temperamental man, who was in constant trouble.
-In and out of jail, continual fighting, and questionable decisions left him with a reputation and quite a few legal complaints.
+In and out of jail, continually fighting, and questionable decisions left him with a reputation and quite a few legal complaints.
 His powerful patrons were able to protect him from the consequences of his actions, until Ranuccio Tommasoni.

-While Caravaggio and Tommasoni had a history of disagreements, on May 29th, 1606 the quarreling turned deadly.
+While Caravaggio and Tommasoni had a history of disagreements, on May 29th, 1606, the quarreling turned deadly.
 Some say it was over a woman, others a sporting match.
 Whatever happened this incident couldn’t be glossed over.
 The victim was purportedly a gangster from a powerful, family who demanded justice.
-Caravaggio was convicted and sentenced to beheading, an open bounty placed on his head.
+Caravaggio was convicted and sentenced to beheading; an open bounty placed on his head.

 Caravaggio fled to Naples, outside the jurisdiction of Rome.
 Once there he placed himself under the protection of another powerful family, the Colonna’s.
 It was during this period that Caravaggio painted the work we will be looking at today.